AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager-360-connection.md

 keywords: google ad manager 360;google ad;doubleclick;DoubleClick AdX;DoubleClick;Google Ad Manager;Google ad manager; DFP
 title: (Beta) Google Ad Manager 360 for PPID connection
 description: Google Ad Manager 360 is an ad serving platform from Google that gives publishers the means to manage the display of advertisements on their websites, through video and in mobile apps.
+hide: yes
+hidefromtoc: yes
 ---
-# (Beta) [!DNL Google Ad Manager 360] for PPID connection
+# (Beta) [!DNL Google Ad Manager 360] connection

 ## Overview {#overview}

-The [!DNL Google Ad Manager 360 for PPID] destination enables batch upload for publisher provided identifiers ([!DNL PPID]) into Google Ad Manager 360, via Google Cloud Storage.
+The [!DNL Google Ad Manager 360] connection enables batch upload for publisher provided identifiers ([!DNL PPID]) into Google Ad Manager 360, via Google Cloud Storage.

+For more details on how publisher provided identifiers work in Google Ad Manager 360, see the [official documentation](https://support.google.com/admanager/answer/2880055?hl=en).

 >[!IMPORTANT]
 >
 >This destination is currently in Beta and is only available to a limited number of customers.
 To request access to the [!DNL Google Ad Manager 360] for PPID connection, contact your Adobe representative and provide your [!DNL IMS Organization ID].

-The [!DNL Google Ad Manager 360 for PPID] exports [!DNL CSV] files to your [!DNL Google Cloud Storage] bucket.
-Once you've exported the CSV files, you must manually import them into your [!DNL Google Ad Manager 360] account.
+The [!DNL Google Ad Manager 360] exports [!DNL CSV] files to your [!DNL Google Cloud Storage] bucket.
+Once you've exported the [!DNL CSV] files, you must import them into your [!DNL Google Ad Manager 360] account.

 ## Destination specifics {#specifics}